xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 val it : int * string = (832040, "0.077400 ms")
 ```

-On one of our laptops, with n = 30, there's an order of magnitude speed up from the first to second run.
+On one of our laptops, with `n = 30`, there's an order of magnitude speed up from the first to second run.
 Listing 4-2 shows how to write a generic function that encapsulates the memoization technique.

 ##### Listing 4-2.
 A generic memoization function